Together with partners including Cycling Scotland and Walk Wheel Cycle Trust, we’re making the case for increased walking, wheeling and cycling.

 These actions can transform our communities, create healthier environments, and make active travel accessible to everyone.

 Research shows strong public backing for active travel projects.
-Our Attitudes Survey revealed that 91% of people consider feeling safe while walking or wheeling alone as important.
-For children, there was a strong desire for more traffic-free paths and quiet routes, at 84%, as shown in Sustrans’ Walking and Cycling Index.
+Our Attitudes Survey revealed that 55% would walk more if path infrastructure was better.
+For children, there was a strong desire for more traffic-free paths and quiet routes, at 84%, as shown in Walk Wheel Cycle Trust’s Walking and Cycling Index.

 Kevin Lafferty, our Chief Executive Officer, stressed the importance of walking in the active travel landscape: